 This portion of the guide takes you through the steps for configuring your specific SSO integration using the Okta Admin Console.

-After you create your integration in the Create your integration step, the Admin Console opens the main settings page for your new integration.
-In here, you can specify General Settings and Sign On options, as well as assign the integration to users in your org.
-Click Edit if you need to change any of the options, and Save when you have made your changes.
+After you create your integration instance in the Create your integration in Okta section, the main settings page appears for your new integration in the Admin Console.
+Specify General Settings and Sign On options, and assign the integration to users in your org.
+Click Edit if you need to change any of the options, and Save when you've made your changes.

 Test your integration